nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 CompletableFuture<PublishAck> publishAsync(Message message, PublishOptions options);
 ```

-Asynchronous published <i>do not block</i> so, as soon as you make the publish call, the method returns with the future.
+Asynchronous published *do not block* so, as soon as you make the publish call, the method returns with the future.

 ```java
 byte[] messsageBytes = ...